Binge Eating Disorder & Diabetes: What Is the Link?

 If you or a loved one are struggling with binge eating disorder, it’s important to seek out help.

-Aside from the development of Type 2 diabetes, this condition can lead to a number of health concerns, including increased cardiovascular and mortality risks.
+Aside from the development of Type 2 diabetes, this condition can lead to several health concerns, including increased cardiovascular and mortality risks.

-If you’re unsure where to seek out help, you can speak with your doctor, therapist, or another trusted medical professional.
-These experts may be able to point you in the direction of programs or treatments that can help.
+If you’re unsure where to seek help, you can speak with your doctor, therapist, or another trusted medical professional.
+These experts can point you in the direction of programs or treatments that can help.

 If you’d rather not speak face-to-face to someone about the situation, you can utilize a number of eating disorder hotlines.
-These programs allow callers to remain anonymous, while simultaneously offering information and other helpful resources for treatment and recovery.
+These programs allow callers to remain anonymous while offering information and other helpful resources for treatment and recovery.